 Light year in Italian – Let’s break this up!

 Anno luce is made up of two words.

 What’s an anno luce?
 It is not a period of time, a periodo di tempo, but a distance, una distanza.

 It is basically the distance that light travels in a year.
 It is known that the speed of light is around 300.000.000 m/s, which you would read in Italian as trecento milioni di metri al secondo, three hundred million meters per second.

 Because the universe is so vast, astronomical distances are calculated in light years, anni luce.

 anni luci in Italian as a plural, because luce is used as an uncountable noun here.

-If you want to ask what the distance is between this and that object, ask…
+If you want to ask what the distance between this and that object is, you can ask…

 Qual è la distanza da/tra…?